Digit112/brass-post/docs/Command Definition Syntax.md

 ## Types

-The literal text `Integer`, `Float`, `String`, and `Bool` are keywords that correspond to typenames.
+The literal text `integer`, `float`, `string`, and `bool` are keywords that correspond to typenames.
 Where one is expected, the matched text's input is read off and converted to the appropriate type.
-For example, the pattern `Integer Integer Integer` looks similar to the first pattern in that it consists of three whitespace-separated tokens of letters, but is quite differnt.
+For example, the pattern `integer integer integer` looks similar to the first pattern in that it consists of three whitespace-separated tokens of letters, but is quite differnt.
 It will match three whitespace-separated decimal numbers, like for example `12 7 2`.

 ## Quoted String Literals